fallen-icarus/cardano-loans/README.md

 loan terms are breached.
     - *under-collateralized:* the collateral is worth *less* than the outstanding loan amount.
     - *over-collateralized:* the collateral is worth *more* than the outstanding loan amount.
-- *Unsecured Loan:* A loan issued based solely on the borrower's creditworthiness, without any specific asset pledged as collateral.
+- *Unsecured Loan:* A loan issued based solely on the borrower's creditworthiness, without any asset pledged as collateral.

 **Collateral Management Types**
 - *Margin Loan:* A collateralized loan where the lender can **automatically liquidate** the